 Balaam said to Balak, “Behold, I have come to you!
 Have I now any power of my own to speak anything?
 The word that God puts in my mouth, that must I speak.”

 When one preaches and teaches, standing in front of folks who listen, respond, encourage and criticize, it is actually quite easy to lose focus and drift off into fanciful talk based on nothing other than personal preferences or vendettas motivated more by the audience’s response than anything else.
-The mouth moves freely for folks like me and words can become a liability when they are one’s own and not the words of God.
+For people who are Bible teachers, the mouth moves freely and words can become a liability when they are one’s own and not the words of God.
 It is truly a dangerous place to be.

 My Mamaw Burnam taught me to revere and be faithful to Scripture.
 After the passing of my mother at age 5, I would walk a couple of miles home from school every day and join her at her house until Daddy picked me up after work.
 Most every day I would find her sitting in her straight backed chair pulled up next to the window reading about The Light by the light that streamed in from outside.
 Her example was profound for me.
 Those were days of joy and blessing.